-- Villain Teleportation: Uses this to stay a step ahead of the capes harrying it, in his first appearance teleporting from Japan to Cape Verde all the way off western Africa.
-In Scarab 25.5, Taylor mentions that they've been trying to fight him days due to his teleporting.
+- Villain Teleportation: Uses this to stay a step ahead of the capes harrying it, in his first appearance teleporting from Japan to Cape Verde all the way off in western Africa.
+In Scarab 25.5, Taylor mentions that they've been trying to fight him for days due to his teleporting.

 Tohu and Bohu

-The fifth (and sixth?)
-Endbringer to strike, appearing in Bucharest in 2012.
+The fifth (and sixth) Endbringer(s) to strike, appearing in Bucharest in 2012.
 Bohu manipulates the battlefield, setting up traps for the defending capes and also covering the area with a shower of flying blades.
-Tohu chooses up to three capes (Her three faces become distorted images of them) and copies their powers.
+Tohu chooses up to three capes, her three faces becoming distorted images of them, and copies their powers.

 - Dual Boss: Tohu and Bohu always attack together.